zyw1024/XJTLU-OOP-Coursework/README.md

 # XJTLU-OOP-Coursework

-Homework in CSE403 Object Oriented Programming.
+This is homework in CSE403 Object Oriented Programming.
 Welcome to discuss and share.